tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

-The delivery mechanism is mostly a trivial question, but given that the server is switching between a normal certificate chain and one including a sub-certificate based on a ClientHello extension, there could be some impact on the ease of implementation.
-For example, it may be easier to change the extensions in the ServerHello than to switch the certificate chain, or alternately it may be easier to simply let the server operator provide a whole chain terminating in the sub-certificate, depending on how much sanity checking the server does.
+The delivery mechanism is mostly a trivial question, but given that the server is switching between a normal certificate chain and one including a credential based on a ClientHello extension, there could be some impact on the ease of implementation.
+For example, it may be easier to change the extensions in the ServerHello than to switch the certificate chain, or alternately it may be easier to simply let the server operator provide a whole chain terminating in the credential, depending on how much sanity checking the server does.

 ## Option 1a.
 Name Constraints

-It would be consistent with the requirements above to realize sub-certificates by having the CA issue a subordinate CA certificate to the TLS server operator, with a nameConstraints extension encoding the names the server operator is authorized for.
-Then the sub-certificates would simply be normal end-entity certificates issued under this subordinate.
+It would be consistent with the requirements above to realize credentials as sub-certificates by having the CA issue a subordinate CA certificate to the TLS server operator, with a nameConstraints extension encoding the names the server operator is authorized for.
+Then the credentials would simply be normal end-entity certificates issued under this subordinate.

 In order for this solution to be safe the subordinate CA certificate needs to have a critical nameConstraints extension.
 Historically, this solution has been